kubernetes-sigs/reference-docs/genref/output/md/kubelet-config.v1beta1.md

-If DynamicKubeletConfig (deprecated; default off) is on, when dynamically updating this field, consider that it may impact node scalability, and also that the node controller's nodeMonitorGracePeriod must be set to N&lowast;NodeStatusUpdateFrequency, where N is the number of retries before the node controller marks the node unhealthy.
+If DynamicKubeletConfig (deprecated; default off) is on, when dynamically updating this field, consider that it may impact node scalability, and also that the node controller's nodeMonitorGracePeriod must be set to N*NodeStatusUpdateFrequency, where N is the number of retries before the node controller marks the node unhealthy.
 Default: &quot;10s&quot;</p>